embedthis/ioto/apps/demo/README.md

 * Responsive mobile & desktop presentation
 * Dark/light mode support

-After creating the manager, you need to wait a few minutes (and sometimes up to 30 minutes) to let the domain name entries propagate globally.
+After creating the app, you need to wait a few minutes (and sometimes up to 30 minutes) to let the domain name entries propagate globally.
 While waiting, you can start the Ioto agent.

 ### Run Agent